 The Company shall provide an orientation for new directors, and shall periodically provide materials or briefing sessions for all directors on subjects that would assist them in discharging their duties.
-Each new director shall, within six months of election to the Board, spend a day at corporate headquarters for personal briefings by senior management on the Company's strategic plans, its financial statements, and its key policies and practices.
+Each new director shall, within six months of election to the Board, spend a day at corporate headquarters, or the equivalent via virtual meetings, for personal briefings by senior management on the Company's strategic plans, its financial statements, and its key policies and practices.
 Any other director may also attend these orientation sessions.
 All directors will be offered the opportunity to participate in continuing education programs.